Intesa's ouster shows influence of old guard in Italy's banking

 Matteo Arpe, a former CEO of Capitalia, was also shown the door in 2007 after resisting a forced merger with UniCredit meant to shield the Rome-based bank from foreign predators.

-Cucchiani's exit came just after a deal last week to increase the grip of Spain's Telefonica (TEF.MC) over telecoms group Telecom Italia's (TLIT.MI), in which Intesa has a stake.
+Cucchiani's exit came just after a deal last week to increase the grip of Spain's Telefonica over telecoms group Telecom Italia's, in which Intesa has a stake.

 Loss-making flagship carrier Alitalia - which Cucchiani's predecessor Corrado Passera helped rescue in 2008 - is also at risk of falling into foreign hands for lack of cash.